 How not to handle a spiritual challenge

 So, what do you think happened with this young man next.
 Do you think he went home to lick his wounds, thought about it real well, repented and returned to Jesus?
 Do you think he went immediately and actually sold all his stuff?
 Or, like me, do you think he went home and let a rebuke by the Lord fester and boil until it became a seething pot of bitterness and hatred?
-For three or more years, he would watch that band of despicable disciples grow their new and dangerous religion, while in his heart, he could see the power of his cherished Jewish leadership slipping away.
+For maybe two or more years, he would watch that band of despicable disciples grow their new and dangerous religion, while in his heart, he could see the power of his cherished Jewish leadership slipping away.
 All the while, his rage and hatred festered and grew.

 When someone does something to us which causes great injury, we don’t, in our natural self, think very highly of the person who caused the injury.
 It is not difficult to understand how the sadness of The Rich Young Ruler could morph into deep bitterness, hatred and a seething rage, baking an idea to get even!
 “Who does he think he is telling me I should get rid of all my stuff?”